Circular economy modelling in Africa – introducing FRAMES

 As we move into a decade in which the transition towards a climate-neutral world reaches a critical juncture, and in which global development and demographic change will continue apace, the need for analysis to guide policies and pledges at a national level has never been greater.
 Challenges such as generating broad-based growth, changes in global material and energy demand, automation, environmental pollution and trade protectionism will affect different economies in different ways, and a one-size-fits-all policy response will not suffice.

 To understand the dynamics of these challenges at a national level, a full-economy model is required, and in particular one that is built on a demand-led framework that can account for permanent changes to the trajectory of an economy as a result of policy measures.
 We have developed FRAMES to respond to this need, and we are excited to discover what new insights it will bring.

 The ‘FRAMES’ acronym stands for the ‘Framework for Modelling Economies and Sustainability’.

 Kenya and Egypt have since been added as standalone regions in the latest E3ME update.

 Get in touch

-If you would like to learn more about how FRAMES can be used for analysis of economic and environmental policy, please get in touch with Alistair Smith at email@example.com.
+If you would like to learn more about how FRAMES can be used for analysis of economic and environmental policy, please get in touch with Michael at email@example.com.